-This year we have already begun to see the positive impact of the investment in our new team of Farmland, River and Community Wildlife Advisers.
+The shift in our impact across the wider landscape of our county is driven by the strategic investment in our team of Farmland, River and Community Wildlife Advisers.
 They are helping to inspire and support the step change in our impact outside our nature reserves - to champion landscape-scale approaches to nature's recovery.

-We are now working with landowners and managers of 41 of the county's larger landholdings (50 ha and over) to support land management decisions which benefit nature.
+We are now working with landowners and managers of 69 of the county's larger landholdings (50 hectares) and over) to support land management decisions which benefit nature.

-421ha (1040 acres) of new County Wildlife Site have been designated thanks to our surveys.
-County Wildlife Sites are areas of private or publicly owned land in Suffolk which are of county or regional importance for wildlife.
-They play a key part in the conservation of Suffolk's biodiversity, with 950 sites amounting to over 11,000ha (27,000 acres) covering almost 5% of the county.
+Our advisers also support the County Wildlife Sites (CWS) network.
+CWS are areas of private or publicly owned land in Suffolk which are of county or regional importance for wildlife.
+They play a key part in the conservation of Suffolk's biodiversity, with 970 sites amounting to over 11,340 hectares (28,021 acres) covering almost 5% of the county.